• Skip to primary navigation

 • Roast for 25-30 minutes until desired tenderness.

-• Let corn cool enough to handle, then remove husk and silk.
+• Remove the corn from the oven onto a baking sheet and let cool enough to handle, then remove husk and silk.

 • Serve with butter, salt and pepper.
 Eat!